Rambus: History

 In 2016, Rambus acquired Inphi Memory Interconnect Business, for US$90 million.
 The acquisition includes all assets of the Inphi Memory Interconnect Business, such as customer contracts, product inventory, supply chain agreements, and intellectual property.

 On November 2, 2017, Rambus announced partnership with Interac Association and Samsung Canada to assist in enabling Samsung Pay in Canada.

-In 2018, Rambus agreed to renew a patent license with NVIDIA.
-Rambus would be sharing its patent portfolio, including those covering serial links and memory controllers, with NVIDIA.
+In 2018, Rambus agreed to renew a patent license with Nvidia.
+Rambus would be sharing its patent portfolio, including those covering serial links and memory controllers, with Nvidia.

 On December 11, 2019, Rambus HBM2 PHY and Memory Controller IP were announced to be used in Inflame Technology's AI training chip.

 In 2019, Rambus announced that it will move headquarters from Sunnyvale, California to North San Jose, California.

 In 2021, Rambus announced that it started an expedited share buyback program with Deutsche Bank to buy up roughly $100 million in common stock.
-Rambus also acquired two companies, AnalogX and PLDA, which specialise in physical links for PCIe and CXL protocols.
+Rambus also acquired two companies, AnalogX and PLDA, which specialize in physical links for PCIe and CXL protocols.

 In May 2022, it was announced Rambus had acquired the Montreal-headquartered electronic design company, Hardent.

+In July 2023, Rambus sold its SerDes and memory interface PHY IP business to Cadence Design Systems for $110 million.
+In September 2023, it was announced the acquisition had been completed.